 - Active - Active accounts are those that have been validated by a new user by receiving the email and following the instructions in it to activate their account.
 Note: If a user is entered by the Site admin and that user account doesn't exist in the system already they will show in the active folder.
 The assumption is if the Site admin is entering the account then this new member is already approved.

 - Pending - Pending accounts are those that are waiting for a Site admin to approve them.
-These accounts are created when someone registers for a site using the register link at the bottom of the homepage.
+These accounts are created when someone registers for a site using the Register link at the bottom of the homepage.
 See the Requesting site membership training video for more information if needed.
 Pending users will receive an email thanking them for applying for a membership.
 A site admin will need to approve or deny access by selecting the Approve or Delete buttons after they have selected the user account.
 If a new user account is approved they will then receive the activation email.
 If they are deleted they will receive a denied email.
-You can select Edit to add the access group.
+You can select Edit to edit the access group.
 The default access group for a new user is Member.
 When you are finished editing an account select Save.

-- Invitations - A user account will be placed in invitations folder if they already have a user account on the server for another site and were invited by a site admin to this site.
+- Invitations - A user account will be placed in the Invitations folder if they already have a user account on the server for another site and were invited by a site admin to this site.
 When the user responds to the activation link they will automatically move to the Active folder.

-- Disabled - If a member needs to be disabled for some reason you can select the disabled button when their account is selected in the Active folder.
+- Disabled - If a member needs to be disabled for some reason you can select the Disable button when their account is selected in the Active folder.
 The account will then appear in the Disabled folder.
-Disabling an account allows you to keep the account and activate it at a future date.
+Disabling an account allows you to keep the account and Approve it again at a future date.
 All of the member’s personal info is retained.

-You can create your own custom access levels.
+You can create your own custom access levels in User access groups.
 See the Custom User Access Levels training video for further instructions if needed.